-We will be closed from Friday 26/05/2017 5PM until Tuesday 30/05/2017 8.30AM.
+We will be closed from 5pm Friday 21/12/2018 until Friday 28/12/2018 9.30AM.
 Any orders placed during this period will be processed on our return when you will be notified of the earliest delivery date.

 Making sure your floor is installed correctly is vital, to give you the best results and longevity.
 Below are guides for the most common installations, and you can also download more information in our Download Centre.